Metra: Growth and expansion

 In the late 20th and early 21st centuries, Metra experienced record ridership and expanded its services.
 In 1996, Metra organized its first new line, the North Central Service, running from Union Station to Antioch.
 By 2006, it added new intermediate stops to that same route, extended the Union Pacific West Line from Geneva to Elburn and extended SouthWest Service from Orland Park to Manhattan.
 In 2012, it boasted 95.8% average on-time performance (measured only for a train's arrivals at its last station no more than six minutes late).
 It also posted its fourth highest volume in its history despite decreases in employment opportunities in downtown Chicago.

 Metra continued to seek expansion options and to improve passenger service.
 Over the past three decades, Metra has invested more than $5 billion into its infrastructure.
 That investment has been used to purchase new rolling stock, build new stations, renovate tracks, modernize signal systems and upgrade support facilities.
 In addition to core improvements on the Union Pacific Northwest and Union Pacific West Lines, planning advanced on two new Metra routes, SouthEast Service and the Suburban Transit Access Route ("STAR" Line).
+In 2023, Metra announced plans to extend the Milwaukee District West Line to Rockford, Illinois, with intermediate stops at Huntley and Belvidere, by 2027.
+In August 2024, Metra ran hourly shuttles on the North Central Service between O'Hare International Airport and Union Station during the Democratic National Convention, leading some to question whether more frequent service to O'Hare could be permanently obtained.
+Such an agreement would require contracts with the two freight railroads - Canadian National, which owns some of the NCS track, and CPKC, which dispatches trains on another portion of the route.
+Additionally, improved service to O'Hare would likely require major infrastructure upgrades to track, sidings, crossovers, and flyovers, with the potential for dedicated rolling stock another consideration.